 Developing Workforce Agency Partnerships

-- Coordinate your communications with area/nearby libraries that are also located in the LWDA.
+- Coordinate your communications with nearby libraries that are located in your LWDA.

-- Let them know about your libraries’ unique assets and the services that you already provide to job seekers and employers.
+- Tell them about the services that your library provides to job seekers and employers.